 4. PHOEPET Reflective Dog Harness Large Breed

-The PHOEPET Reflective Dog Harness is designed for convenience, featuring three buckles—including one on the neck—so you never have to slip it over your dog's head.
-It's a practical pick for owners who prioritize quick, stress-free harnessing and added safety for nighttime walks.
+The PHOEPET Reflective Dog Harness is designed for easy use, featuring three quick-release buckles so you never have to go over your dog's head.
+This makes it a smart pick for owners who prioritize convenience and want a harness their dog will actually enjoy wearing.

-- Dual metal leash attachment points give you options for training or casual walks
+- Two leash attachment points: Offers flexibility for training or casual walks

 5. Harness Lead No Pull Harness and Leash Set